Obstetrician Gynecologist

 We spent 2 weeks in cuba with my wife and took the sun a lot.
 She was 8 weeks pregnant.
 She took a sun burn but took folic acid and wear sun screen.
 Her belly was sometimes very hot.
 We are worried now for brain development for the baby.
 Thanks

-Asked by Jerome almost 10 years ago
+Asked by Jerome over 10 years ago

 While hot tubs are not advised during pregnancy, radiant heat from the sun is not likely to be damaging to the fetus.